 FIFO vs LIFO

-FIFO (First In, First Out) and LIFO (Last In, First Out) are inventory valuation methods that determine how costs are assigned to goods sold and remaining inventory.
-Your choice affects reported profits, taxes, and balance sheet values.
+FIFO (First In, First Out) and LIFO (Last In, First Out) are inventory accounting methods that determine which cost layers are recognized as cost of goods sold.

 FIFO